Toponymy of England: Origins

-The western (red) and eastern (brown) dialects of Norse in the 10th century, with the related Germanic (yellow and green).
+The western (red) and eastern (orange) dialects of Norse in the 10th century, with the related Germanic (yellow and green).
 In Britain and Ireland white denotes Celtic.

 The place-names of England have diverse origins, largely due to historical changes in language and culture.
 These affected different regions at different times and to different extents.
 The exact nature of these linguistic/cultural changes is often controversial, but the general consensus is as follows.

 The British Isles were inhabited during the Stone and Bronze Ages by peoples whose languages are unknown.
 During the Iron Age, the population of Great Britain shared a culture with the Celtic peoples inhabiting western Europe.
 Land use patterns do not appreciably change from the Bronze Age, suggesting that the population remained in situ.
 The evidence from this period, mainly in the form of place-names and personal names, makes it clear that a Celtic language, called Common Brittonic, was spoken across what came to be England by the Late Iron Age.
 At what point these languages spread to, or indeed developed in, the area is open to debate, with the majority of estimates falling at some point in the Bronze Age.

 The principal substrate of British toponyms is thus Celtic in origin, and more specifically Brittonic ('British'), ancestral to modern Welsh and more distantly related to the Goidelic languages of Ireland and Scotland.
 The oldest place-names in England appear to be the names of rivers, many of which are interpreted as being Brittonic in origin.
 In the areas of England in which Brittonic languages were not replaced until relatively recently (Cumbria, Cornwall) many settlement names are still essentially Brittonic.

 After the Roman conquest, many Latinate place-names appear, particularly associated with military settlements.
 Often, these were simply a Latinisation of existing names, including Verulamium for Verlamion (St Albans) and Derventio for Derwent (Malton).
 After the collapse of Roman Britain, few of these place-names survived.
 These settlements often continued to be inhabited so known by later names; many are marked as Roman strongholds by the suffix chester/cester/caster (an Old English borrowing from the Latin castra = camp), seldom drawing on the Roman/Romano-Celtic name.
 The influence of Latin on British place-names is thus generally only slight.